divyanshrohatgi/lang/README.md

 # Language Exchange Platform

-This is the backend for the Language Exchange Platform, a web application that connects users who want to teach and learn different languages.
+This is a  Language Exchange Platform, a web application that connects users who want to teach and learn different languages.
 The platform enables seamless communication between users, powered by AI translation and a recommendation system, with a modern chat interface.

 ## Features